Toilets in New York City: Public access

 Finding a public bathroom in New York City is notoriously difficult.
 A report issued by the New York City Comptroller's Office in 2019 noted that, of the 100 largest cities in the United States, New York ranked 93rd in the number of comfort stations per 100,000 residents.
 This equated to only 16 public restrooms per 100,000 residents, compared to 210 in Saint Paul, Minnesota, and 140 in Jacksonville, Florida.
 The dearth of public toilets has prompted residents to create maps of public restrooms in New York City.
 Clyde Haberman wrote for The New York Times in 2000: "The fact remains that this is one of the few great world cities that make no attempt to help people cope with so basic a need, a situation that constantly amazes residents and visitors alike."
-According to Aaron Elstein of Crain's New York, the shortage of public restrooms dates to the 1975 New York City fiscal crisis, when the city government attempted to save money by shutting public restrooms.
+According to Aaron Elstein of Crain's New York, the shortage of public restrooms dates to the 1975 New York City fiscal crisis, when the city government attempted to save money by shutting them down.
 Homeless New Yorkers reported that the COVID-19 pandemic made it even more difficult to find bathrooms.

 As of 2022, the New York City Subway has 472 stations, 69 of which have public bathrooms.
 Several homeless people sued the New York City government and the Metropolitan Transportation Authority (MTA) in 1990, claiming that the city and MTA created a "public nuisance" by failing to provide public toilets.
 A report by the Legal Action Center for the Homeless, who represented the plaintiffs, noted that of 526 public comfort stations surveyed in parks, almost three-quarters were "either closed, filthy, foul-smelling or without toilet paper and soap."
 In 2010, there were 133 open restrooms in 81 of the system's 468 stations.

 According to Bloomberg News, there are about 1,103 public bathrooms in New York City, while The New York Times cites the city as having 1,160 public restrooms.
 Most are in parks, with municipal facilities such as libraries and swimming pools also being common locations.
 The public bathrooms in Bryant Park, located between 40th and 42nd streets in Manhattan, are noted for their particular beauty and architectural significance.
 There have also been temporary public bathrooms.
 For example, toilet paper brand Charmin sponsored a set of public restrooms at 1540 Broadway in Times Square during 2006 and 2007; these toilets were used more than 500,000 times in 2006 alone.